Star Citizen: Delays and extended development

 During the 2012 crowdfunding campaign, Chris Roberts suggested that the game might be released in 2014.
 At the time, Roberts said that "Really, it's all about constant iteration from launch.
 The whole idea is to be constantly updating.
 It isn't like the old days where you had to have everything and the kitchen sink in at launch because you weren't going to come back to it for awhile.
 We're already one year in – another two years puts us at 3 total which is ideal.
 Any more and things would begin to get stale."

 As development progressed, key features were continually pushed from their projected release dates.
 The Arena Commander module, originally scheduled for December 2013, was delayed six months to its initial June 2014 release.
 Star Marine, originally scheduled for a 2015 release, was delayed until December 2016.
 An update to the game's Persistent Universe module, Alpha 3.0, was delayed from December 2016 to December 2017.
-Since Alpha 3.0's release, no official release dates have been set for Star Citizen, though its alpha component continues to receive updates.
+Star Citizen Alpha 3.0 was considered by the developer a release in early access.
+Since Star Citizen Alpha 3.0's release, no official dates have been set for the end of early access, though it continues to receive updates.

 Squadron 42, the now-standalone single player component of the game, was initially scheduled for the project's initial 2014 release, but suffered from delays as well.
 After it missed the 2014 release window, a release window in 2016 was suggested before the project was "delayed indefinitely".
 In 2018, Cloud Imperium Games announced a plan to enter the beta stage of Squadron 42's development before the end of the first quarter of 2020, but that date was later pushed back to the end of the second quarter of 2020.
 The beta was later pushed back again, to the third quarter of 2020, which passed with no news until on 10 October Chris Roberts stated that "We still have a ways to go before we are in beta".